Procedures and Grading

 Each webpage must include an abstract and cite appropriate references.
 Please check instructions for preparing student webpages.
 A draft or preview version is due by Nov.
 15; the final version is due before Thanksgiving, as indicated in the schedule.
 Web presentations will be evaluated based on accurate scientific and historical content and effectiveness of presentation; webpages are 20% of course grade.

-- Field trip: One, all-day field trip to Wabaunsee and Shawnee counties, northeastern Kansas will take place on Saturday, November 2nd.
+- Field trip: One, all-day field trip to Wabaunsee and Shawnee counties, northeastern Kansas will take place (tentatively) on Saturday, November 7.
+In case of bad weather, Sunday is the back-up day.
 All students in eastern Kansas and northwestern Missouri are expected to attend.
 Students farther away must arrange an independent trip on their own with instructor approval.

 - Class participation is expected; this includes weekly e-mail messages from all students, field trip, and contributions to the glacial blog.
 Send text and images for the blog to your instructor.
 Participation is 10% of course grade.